sorihedayat99/typescript-nextjs-example/README.md

 # TypeScript Next.js example

 This is a really simple project that shows the usage of Next.js with TypeScript.

+##Basic Prop Types Examples
+A list of TypeScript types you will likely use in a React+TypeScript app:

 ```
 type AppProps = {
   message: string;